-Norman Nadorff (VISITING)
+Norman Nadorff (ADJUNCT)

 Course Areas: Energy, Natural Resources and Environmental Law

-Time: Intersession; See course notes Location:
+Time: Intersession; See course notes Location: 111 TUII

 Course Outline: The course will enhance the students´ knowledge of major types of international oil and gas agreements while providing practical, hands-on experience in their drafting and negotiation.
 Students will be provided a detailed and realistic fact pattern showing how oil and gas deals are conceived of, proposed, negotiated and eventually formalized.
 The students will then apply the fact pattern to various types of oil and gas model agreements.
 In essence, Professor Nadorff will show the students how an international oil and gas lawyer approaches every day oil and gas industry challenges.

 • A discussion of the role of the contract drafters and negotiators in the oil and gas industry

 • Practical tips on how to write contracts more clearly and effectively as well as identifying pitfalls to be avoided.

 • Contract strategies and "do´s and dont´s" in contract negotiations.

 • A thorough discussion of pre-contractual documents (letters of intent, memoranda of association, etc), including na in-class review of a homework assignment.